 - Mix all the wet ingredients in a bowl (almond butter, buckwheat honey, and apple baby food.
 Leave blueberries out for now!)

 - Mix wet and dry ingredients together with a standing mixer.
 You want those ingredients to be well mixed and your hands may get tired if you do this without a stand mixer’s help (especially since we have almond butter and buckwheat honey in here, which can get sort of sticky.)

 - Once your stand mixer has done it’s job, add your blueberries and fold them into the mixture gently (you don’t want crushed blueberries, so be gentile with those babies.)

 - Get your muffin pan and use a spoon to help you pour in the muffin mixture into each muffin cup.
-You probably want to fill each cup almost to the top.
+You want to fill each cup almost to the top.
 The recipe makes 12 muffins.

 - Place muffin pan in the oven and bake for 20 minutes.